SDGforskning/sdg-strings/SDG02_query_action_WoS.md

     (
       ("nutritio*" OR "folate status" OR "micronutrient$")
       NEAR/5
-          ("women" OR "girls" OR "mother$" OR "pregnancy" OR "child*" OR "under five$" OR "infant$" OR "toddler$" OR "girl$" OR "boy$" OR "babies" OR "perinatal" OR "old* persons" OR "old* people" OR "elderly" OR "older adult$" )
+          ("women" OR "mother$" OR "pregnancy"
+          OR "child*" OR "under five$" OR "infant$" OR "toddler$" OR "girl$" OR "boy$" OR "babies" OR "perinatal" OR "old* persons" OR "old* people" OR "elderly" OR "older adult$" )